prinku-git/fleet-monitoring-predictive-maintenance-aws/docs/Documentation.md

-# ⚙️ IOT FLEET MONITORING AND PREDICTIVE MAINTENANCE DOCUMENTATION
+# ⚙️ IOT FLEET MONITORING AND PREDICTIVE MAINTENANCE WITH SAGEMAKER - DOCUMENTATION

 ## 1. Project Overview and Architecture